thunderbird/developer-docs/contributing/fixing-a-bug/using-mercurial-bookmarks.md

 Usually the name of the bookmark is related to the bug or feature you are working on.
 4. Run `hg bookmarks` to list all of your bookmarks and see which one is currently active.
 The one you just created should now be active.
-5. You can run `hg log` to see which bookmarks point to which changesets.
+5. You can run `hg log --graph` or `hg wip` to see which bookmarks point to which changesets.
 Or you may prefer using a GUI tool like [TortoiseHG](https://tortoisehg.bitbucket.io/) that provides a more graphical overview.